bhargavpanth/protocols/osi.md

 ## What is the OSI model?

-The *Open System Interconnect* or OSI (for short) forms the backbone of the internet as we know and use today.
+The *Open System Interconnection* or OSI (for short) forms the backbone of the internet as we know and use today.